evalf/nutils-book/src/install-containers.md

 The images are hosted in [Github's container repository](https://github.com/evalf/nutils/pkgs/container/nutils).

-The container images include all the :ref:`examples`.
+The container images include all the official [examples](examples.md).
 To run one, add the name of the example and any additional arguments to the command line.
 For example, you can run example `laplace` using the latest version of Nutils with:

 ```sh
 docker run --rm -it ghcr.io/evalf/nutils:latest laplace